saverymax/optimal-design-data-integration/doc/source/data.md

 # Data

 This describes the data used in both the simulated and applied experiments.
 The data for the applied setting is described first.
-For all data downloaded in these instructions, it will be easiest to place them all in the same directory that you later provide to the script to run the design algorithm.
+For all data downloaded in these instructions, it will be easiest to place them all in the same directory that you later provide to the script to preprocess data.
+HOWEVER, it is not necessary to follow these steps if you would like to use our pre-processed data set.
+Within this repository, the data can be found in the ```data/ebird/data_pack.RDS``` file.
+This should be provided to the ```optimal_design_application.R``` script as described in the usage section of this documentation.

-For the purpose of the blind review, we have provided all data necessary to run the application in the directory above the main source-code repository for this project.
-It is not possible to put the data in the main directory (ie how it would be structured in the github repository) as the datasets are too large.
-Once this code and data is made public, the data will be stored in a separate public-facing repository.
+For the purpose of the blind review, we have provided all data necessary to reconstruct the pre-processed data in the directory above the main source-code directory (named ```optimal_design_site_occ```) for this project.
+It is not possible to put the data in the main directory (i.e., how it is structured in the github repository) as the datasets are too large for GitHub.
+Once this code and data is made public, the unprocessed data will be stored in a separate public-facing repository.

-To run the code, you can use the data we provide.
-Alternatively, the instructions below describe how to download this data from scratch.
+Again, to run the experiment code, you can use the data we provide via the file ```data/ebird/data_pack.RDS```.
+Alternatively, the instructions below describe how to download, process, and create this file and data from scratch.

 ## Map data